natefrog808/not-kill-tony-hypercast/README.md

-# AI Reenactment of Not Kill Tony in Hyperfy.io
+# AI Reenactment of Kill Tony in Hyperfy.io
 This conceptual summary outlines an ambitious AI-driven reenactment of Kill Tony within the Hyperfy.io platform.

 Concept